-County Lines
+County Lines and Gangs

 County lines is a term used to describe gangs and organised criminal networks involved in the exporting of illegal drugs (primarily crack cocaine and heroin) into one or more importing areas within the UK, using dedicated mobile phone lines or other form of 'deal line'.
-They are likely to exploit children and vulnerable adults to move, store and sell drugs and money and will often use coercion, intimidation, violence (including sexual violence) and weapons.
+They are likely to exploit children and vulnerable adults to move and store the drugs and money and will often use coercion, intimidation, violence (including sexual violence) and weapons.